microsoft/qsharp/katas/content/oracles/meeting_oracle/index.md

 <br/>
 <details>
   <summary><b>Before implementing this oracle, answer the question: are you implementing a marking or a phase oracle?</b></summary>
-    This is a marking oracle, because we are flipping the state of the target qubit $\ket{y}$ based on the state of the inputs $\ket{x}$ and $\ket{jasmine}$.
-Notice that even though we do not have the typical single-input-register situation that we saw earlier, this is still a marking oracle.
+    This is a marking oracle, because you're flipping the state of the target qubit $\ket{y}$ based on the state of the inputs $\ket{x}$ and $\ket{jasmine}$.
+Notice that even though you don't have the typical single-input-register situation that we saw earlier, this is still a marking oracle.
 </details>